Ayyasudeen/MERN-Todo-Auth-Fullstack/README.md

-Checkout my fullstack personal project which I have built using ReactJS, MongoDB, NodeJS, ExpressJS and Cloudinary and Zustand, Tailwind CSS.
+Checkout my fullstack personal project which I have built using ReactJS, MongoDB, NodeJS, ExpressJS, Cloudinary, Nodemailer, Zustand and Tailwind CSS.

 The app has the following features:
 1. Register new account with optional profile picture upload.
+2. Nodemailer for account activation.
-2. Login account.
+3. Login account.
-3. Update profile details.
+4. Update profile details.
-4. Update password.
+5. Update password.
-5. Delete Account.
+6. Delete Account.
-6. Add Todo tasks.
+7. Add Todo tasks.
-7. Update Todo with mark as completed option.
+8. Update Todo with mark as completed option.
-8. Delete Todo.
+9. Delete Todo.

 The routes in the app are protected so the user cannot access the protected routes unless logged in.